dalitun/applications/bundle-xenial-glusterfs-multi-dc/README_EN.md

 ## So watt?

-On each server glusterfs either fr1 or fr2, we created a volume replication `datastore` that contains two bricks `/brick/brick1` and `/brick/brick2`, so you can add other bricks for knowing how, click this [link](https://access.redhat.com/documentation/en-US/Red_Hat_Storage/2.1/html/Administration_Guide/Expanding_Volumes.html)
+On each server glusterfs either fr1 or fr2, we created a replication volume `datastore` that contains two bricks `/brick/brick1` and `/brick/brick2`, so you can add other bricks for knowing how, click on this [link](https://access.redhat.com/documentation/en-US/Red_Hat_Storage/2.1/html/Administration_Guide/Expanding_Volumes.html)

 ### Other resources you could be interested in: